-The thyroid gland makes thyroxine, a hormone that helps to control the activity of all the cells in the body.
-Sometimes people can have problems with their thyroid gland being too active or not being active enough.
+The thyroid gland makes thyroxine, a hormone that helps to control the activity of many of the systems in the body.
+Sometimes people can have problems if their thyroid gland is too active or not active enough.

 What does the thyroid gland do?